David Bleakley

-David Wylie Bleakley CBE (11 January 1925 – 26 June 2017) was a politician and peace campaigner in Northern Ireland.
+David Wylie Bleakley CBE (11 January 1925 – 26 June 2017) was a Northern Irish politician and peace campaigner.

+Biography

+Background

 Born in the Strandtown district of Belfast, Bleakley worked as an electrician in the Harland and Wolff dockyards while becoming increasingly active in his trade union.
 He studied economics at Ruskin College in Oxford, where he struck up a friendship with C. S. Lewis about whom he later wrote a centenary memoir.
 He later attended Queen's University, Belfast.
 A committed Christian, he was a lifelong Anglican – a member of the Church of Ireland.
 Throughout his life, he was a lay preacher.